 Television.
 Tomlin made her television debut in 1966 on The Garry Moore Show and then made several memorable appearances on The Merv Griffin Show, which led to a move to California where she appeared as a regular on Music Scene.
 In December 1969, Tomlin joined the cast of the top-rated Laugh-In and immediately rose to national prominence with her characterizations of Ernestine, the irascible telephone operator, and Edith Ann, the devilish six-year-old.
-When Laugh-In left the air, Tomlin went on to co-write with Jane Wagner and star in six comedy television specials: The Lily Tomlin Show, Lily (1973), Lily (1975), Lily Tomlin, Lily: Sold Out and Lily for President? for which she won three Emmy Awards and a Writers’ Guild of America Award.
+When Laugh-In left the air, Tomlin went on to co-write, with Jane Wagner, and star in six comedy television specials: The Lily Tomlin Show (1973), Lily (1973), Lily (1975), The Lily Tomlin Special (1975), Lily: Sold Out (1981), and Lily for President?
+(1982) for which she won three Emmy Awards and a Writers’ Guild of America Award.
 Tomlin also starred in the HBO special about the AIDS epidemic, And the Band Played On (1993).
-She has guest starred on numerous television shows, such as Saturday Night Live, Homicide, X-Files and Will and Grace, and played the boss on the popular CBS series Murphy Brown.
-She is also heard as the voice of the science teacher Ms. Frizzle on the popular children’s animated series The Magic School Bus, for which she was awarded an Emmy.
+She has guest starred on numerous television shows, such as Saturday Night Live, Homicide, X-Files and Will and Grace, and played the boss on the popular CBS series, Murphy Brown.
+She is also heard as the voice of the science teacher Ms. Frizzle on the popular children’s animated series, The Magic School Bus, for which she was awarded an Emmy.

-In 2002, Tomlin joined the cast of the hit NBC series The West Wing playing President Bartlett’s assistant, Debbie Fiderer–a role for which she received a 2003 Screen Actors Guild nomination for Best Actress in a Drama Series.
-Tomlin continued in the role of Debbie in the final season of West Wing through 2006.
-In the past few years, Tomlin has made several guest appearances on Desperate Housewives, NCIS, Eastbound and Down and guest starred in the acclaimed FX series Damages, in the Emmy-nominated role of matriarch of a wealthy New York family accused of financial fraud.
-In 2012, Tomlin co-starred with Reba McEntire on the ABC series Malibu Country, and she was seen on the Showtime series Web Therapy as Lisa Kudrow’s narcissistic mother.
-She also produced, with Jane Wagner, and narrated the HBO documentary An Apology to Elephants for which Tomlin received an Emmy Award for Narration.
-Tomlin is currently co-starring with Jane Fonda in the widely popular Netflix series Grace and Frankie, which premiered in May 2015.
-The sixth season recently premiered in January 2020 and the seventh and final season will premiere in 2021.
-In the first four seasons, Tomlin has been nominated for an Emmy for Best Actress in a Comedy Series, and in the first season a Golden Globe for Best Actress in a Comedy Series.
-Tomlin was recently honored with the Career Achievement Award from the Television Critics Association and the Lifetime Achievement Award from the Screen Actors Guild.
+In 2002, Tomlin joined the cast of the hit NBC series, The West Wing, playing President Bartlett’s assistant, Debbie Fiderer–a role for which she received a 2003 Screen Actors Guild nomination for Best Actress in a Drama Series.
+Tomlin continued in the role of Debbie through 2006, the final season of West Wing.
+In the past few years, Tomlin has made several guest appearances on Desperate Housewives, NCIS, Eastbound and Down, and guest starred in the acclaimed FX series, Damages, in the Emmy-nominated role of matriarch of a wealthy New York family accused of financial fraud.
+In 2012, Tomlin co-starred with Reba McEntire on the ABC series, Malibu Country, and was seen on the Showtime series, Web Therapy, as Lisa Kudrow’s narcissistic mother.
+She also produced, with Jane Wagner, and narrated the HBO documentary, An Apology to Elephants, for which Tomlin received an Emmy Award for Narration.
+Tomlin is currently co-starring with Jane Fonda in the widely popular Netflix series, Grace and Frankie, which premiered in May 2015; the seventh and final season will conclude in 2022.
+For her role as Frankie Bergstein, Tomlin has been nominated four times for the Emmy for Best Actress in a Comedy Series as well as the Golden Globe for Best Actress in a Comedy Series.
+Tomlin was recently honored with the Career Achievement Award from the Television Critics Association and the Life Achievement Award from the Screen Actors Guild.

 Stage.
 Tomlin made her Broadway debut in the 1977 play Appearing Nitely, written and directed by Jane Wagner.
-Appearing Nitely included such favorites as Ernestine and Judith Beasley, the Calumet City housewife, and also introduced Trudy the bag lady, Crystal the hang-gliding quadriplegic, Rick the singles bar cruiser, Glenna as a child of the ‘60s and Sister Boogie Woman, a 77-year-old blues revivalist who preaches cheap thrills for the elderly.
+Appearing Nitely included such favorites as Ernestine and Judith Beasley, the Calumet City housewife; and introduced Trudy the bag lady, Crystal the hang-gliding quadriplegic, Rick the singles bar cruiser, Glenna as a child of the sixties, and Sister Boogie Woman, a 77-year-old blues revivalist who preaches cheap thrills for the elderly.
 Appearing Nitely was later adapted as both an album and an HBO Special.
 Tomlin next appeared on Broadway in 1985 in a year-long, SRO run of Jane Wagner’s critically acclaimed play, The Search for Signs of Intelligent Life in the Universe.
 The Broadway success was followed by a coast-to-coast, 14-city tour that spanned four and a half years.
-Tomlin extended this extraordinary theatrical career with a cross-country; 29-city tour of The Search; a new production of The Search on Broadway; a record-breaking, six-month run of the production in San Francisco; and a six-week run as part of the 2004 season at the Ahmanson Theatre in Los Angeles
+Tomlin extended this extraordinary theatrical career with a cross-country, 29-city tour of The Search, a new production of The Search on Broadway, a record-breaking, six-month run of the production in San Francisco, and a six-week run as part of the 2004 season at the Ahmanson Theatre in Los Angeles.

 Movies.
-On film, Tomlin made her debut as Linnea, a gospel singer and mother of two deaf children in Robert Altman’s Nashville (1975); her memorable performance was nominated for an Academy Award and she also won the New York Film Critics and National Society of Film Critics Awards for Best Supporting Actress.
+On film, Tomlin made her debut as Linnea, a gospel singer and mother of two deaf children in Robert Altman’s Nashville (1975).
+Her memorable performance was nominated for an Academy Award, and she also won the New York Film Critics Circle and National Society of Film Critics Awards for Best Supporting Actress.
 She next starred opposite Art Carney as a would-be actress living on the fringes of Hollywood in Robert Benton’s The Late Show (1977).
-She went on to star with John Travolta as a lonely housewife in Jane Wagner’s Moment By Moment (1978) and then teamed with Jane Fonda and Dolly Parton in the late Colin Higgins’ comedy 9 to 5 (1980).
+She went on to star with John Travolta as a lonely housewife in Jane Wagner’s Moment by Moment (1978), and then teamed with Jane Fonda and Dolly Parton in Colin Higgins’ comedy, 9 to 5 (1980).
 She starred as the happy homemaker who became The Incredible Shrinking Woman (1981), written by Jane Wagner, and the eccentric rich woman whose soul invades Steve Martin’s body in Carl Reiner’s popular All of Me (1984).
 She then teamed with Bette Midler for Big Business (1988).

 Tomlin then starred with Bruce Willis in Disney’s The Kid (2000) and appeared in a quirky cameo role in Orange County (2002).
-Tomlin co-starred with Dustin Hoffman in I Heart Huckabees (2004), a David O. Russell comedy that explores the emotional idiosyncrasies of life.
+Tomlin co-starred with Dustin Hoffman in I Heart Huckabee’s, a David O. Russell comedy that explores the emotional idiosyncrasies of life (2004).
 She was seen in A Prairie Home Companion (2006), written by Garrison Keillor and directed by Robert Altman, in which she and Meryl Streep appear as a sister-singing act.
-Tomlin appeared in Paul Schrader’s film The Walker (2007), co-starring with Woody Harrelson, Kristin Scott-Thomas and Lauren Bacall.
-Tomlin played a sensitivity-training expert assigned to instruct employees on social and political correctness with Steve Martin as Inspector Clousseau in Pink Panther II (2009).
-Tomlin starred in a Paul Weitz movie with Tina Fey and Paul Rudd Admission (2013) and stars in a second movie which Paul Weitz specifically wrote for Tomlin, Grandma (2015).
-Grandma, which received substantial critical and audience praise, brought Tomlin a Golden Globe nomination for Best Actress in a Movie Comedy.
+Tomlin appeared in Paul Schrader’s film The Walker (2007), co-starring with Woody Harrelson, Kristin Scott Thomas, and Lauren Bacall.
+Tomlin played a sensitivity-training expert assigned to instruct employees on social and political correctness with Steve Martin as Inspector Clouseau in The Pink Panther 2 (2009).
+Tomlin appeared the Paul Weitz movie Admission (2013) with Tina Fey and Paul Rudd, and stars in Grandma (2015), a second movie which Paul Weitz specifically wrote for Tomlin.
+Grandma received substantial critical and audience praise and brought Tomlin a Golden Globe nomination for Best Actress.
+She will soon appear with her Grace and Frankie co-star, Jane Fonda, in the big screen comedy Moving On, her third project with writer-director Weitz.
 For her extensive work in film, Tomlin has received the Crystal Award from Women in Film.

 Live Appearances.
-Tomlin continues to make appearances around the nation and in Australia for shows in Sydney, Brisbane and Melbourne.
-In November 2009, Tomlin debuted in Las Vegas at The MGM Grand Hotel in her new show entitled Not Playing with a Full Deck.
+Tomlin continues to make appearances around the nation and in Australia for shows in Sydney, Brisbane, and Melbourne.
+In November 2009, Tomlin debuted in Las Vegas at the MGM Grand hotel in her new show, Not Playing with a Full Deck.
 She returned there for two engagements in 2010.
-In 2011, she returned to Australia for several concert appearances and participated in the Mardi Gras Festival.
+In 2011, she returned to Australia for several concert appearances and participated in the Mardi Gras festival.
 She appeared with Jane Fonda at the May 2015 TED Talks in Monterey, California.

 On New Year’s Eve 2013, Tomlin and Wagner were married in a private ceremony with friends.
-Tomlin can be found on Facebook, Twitter and other social media, and her entire career in art, text, photos and videos can be found at www.lilytomlin.com.
+Tomlin can be found on Facebook, Twitter, and other social media, and her entire career in art, text, photos, and videos can be found at lilytomlin.com.